Rainbow Fashion to Celebrate Pride Year-Round - E! Online

 Women's Triple Up Rainbow Foxing Leather

 Forget walking on sunshine.
 Walk the rainbow with these cute kicks from Keds, made with a 1.5-inch platform to give you some added height atop a classic tennis shoe style.
-They're made of leather with a Dream Foam footbed and flexible rubber outsole, so you'll have all the support you need for whatever your Pride plans are.
+They're made of leather with a Dream Foam footbed and flexible rubber outsole, so you'll have all the support you need for whatever your plans are.

 Rainbow Heart Boy Tee